 Don’t make the mistake of thinking the minimum due is a “monthly payment” you should be paying to pay off your credit card bill.
 When you only pay the minimum due on your credit card statement, your credit card issuer will make a lot of extra money from you.

 Your credit card statement has a minimum payment warning on it.
 This table shows the scary amount of interest you’ll end up paying if you only pay the minimum on your card each month.
+Here’s an example from a real credit card statement:

-If you have a high outstanding balance that you can’t pay off right away, a balance transfer may help you get the debt under control.
+If you have a high outstanding balance that you can’t pay off right away, a balance transfer offer may help you get the debt under control.
 To learn about some ways to approach paying off credit card debt, skip to this page.

 How much should I pay?